Skip to main content

 # Test DNS resolution

-nslookup ai-platform-ai-models.default.svc.cluster.local
+nslookup ai-platform-ai-conversations.default.svc.cluster.local

 Common causes: